-- 1. If the motorcycle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - 2.
-If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary. - 3.
-Fully charge the battery before installation. - 4.
+2. If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary.

+- 3. Fully charge the battery before installation. - 4.
 After installation, make sure that the battery leads are properly connected to the battery terminals and that the breather hose is properly routed, in good condition, and not obstructed.

-If the breather hose is positioned in such a way that the frame is exposed to electrolyte or gas expelled from the battery, the frame could suffer structural and external damages.
+NOTICE: If the breather hose is positioned in such a way that the frame is exposed to electrolyte or gas expelled from the battery, the frame could suffer structural and external damages.[ECA10601]

-Replacing the fuses

-1. Main fuse
+- 1. Main fuse

+- 2. Spare main fuse

-2. Signaling system fuse
+- 3. Signaling system fuse

 The main fuse and the signaling system fuse holders are located under the rider seat.
-(See page 3-8.)
+(See page 4-9.)